GATB/dsk/README.md

 ## Input

-File input can be fasta, fastq, gzipped or not.
+File input format can be fasta, fastq, either gzipped or not.

-To pass several files as input : pass a list of file names (separator is ,) ex:
+To pass several files as input, separate file names by a comma (","), for example:

     ./dsk  -file A1.fa,A2.fa,A3.fa  -kmer-size 31

-Alternatively, it takes a list of files (one file per line) as input:
+Alternatively, input can be a list of files (one file per line):

     ls -1 *.fastq > list_reads
     ./dsk -file list_reads